DEAN NIEWOLNY, President/CEO

 Dominique is a native Texan, but she has spent most of her adult life on the West Coast and internationally.
 Dominique studied Communication Studies and French in her undergraduate years at Westmont College in Santa Barbara, California.
 She spent several brief seasons working with church planters in France, The Netherlands, and Portugal.
 Her passion for ministry led her to Portland, OR, where she earned her Masters in Conflict Resolution at Portland State University.

-Dominique and her husband, Dan, and their son, worship at Upper Room church in downtown Dallas.
+Dominique and her husband, Dan, and their two sons, worship at Upper Room church in downtown Dallas.
 They love to travel internationally, explore the outdoors, and spend quality time with family and friends.
 They live in historic East Dallas, where they are involved in neighborhood outreach ministry.

 DIANE HAYES, Coaching Coordinator